AutodeskGames/stingray-docs/source/interactive_help/sdk_help/type_system/built_in_types_reference.md

 }
 ~~~

-Let's look at a game-specific `:struct` that implements the interface.
-The `implements` declaration tells the type system to resolve the short type alias `"sword_trail"` to our concrete type, `game/types/sword_trail_flow_node` in the context of the virtual type `core/types/flow_node`.
-If we do not want to use a short type alias, we can state `"core/types/flow_node" = true` in our `implements` declaration instead.
+Let's look at a project-specific `:struct` that implements the interface.
+The `implements` declaration tells the type system to resolve the short type alias `"danger_zone"` to our concrete type, `content/types/danger_zone_config` in the context of the virtual type `content/types/zone`.
+If we do not want to use a short type alias, we can state `"content/types/zone" = true` in our `implements` declaration instead.

 ~~~
-// game/types/sword_trail_flow_node.type
+// content/types/danger_zone_config.type
 export = {
     type = ":struct"
     implements = {
-        "core/types/flow_node" = "sword_trail"
+        "content/types/zone" = "danger_zone"
     }
     fields = {
         ...